 Amantha Dickman, News Director: Can you tell us a little bit about the primary issues that you’re running your congressional campaign on?

 So that’s one thing that changed.
-And then after Uvalde, people were very upset with, with what’s happening and say, uh, there should be reasonable gun reform.
-Uh, there’s been a new Supreme Court case that’s released today that may change a lot of that.
-So, you know, we’re going to have to just figure it all out, but those are key issues, really.
+And then, after Uvalde, people were very upset with what’s happening and say there should be reasonable gun reform.
+There’s been a new Supreme Court case that’s released today that may change a lot of that.
+So, you know, we’re going to have to just figure it all out.

 Amantha Dickman, News Director: And then your website listed a host of other issues that you are advocating for.
 Can you tell us a little bit about plans for accessible healthcare and that public infrastructure?

-We’ve got to do a better job of that as people are struggling, uh, to pay for everything right now.
-And then, then we have to be able to find some common-sense measures.
+We’ve got to do a better job of that, as people are struggling to pay for everything right now.
+And then we have to be able to find some common-sense measures.
 Really.
-I think most Americans agree that the prescription drug costs and the inability of, of, of people to negotiate with those companies…It doesn’t make sense.
+I think most Americans agree that the prescription drug costs and the inability of people to negotiate with those companies…It doesn’t make sense.
 It’s not part of a capitalist system in any way.
 So that’s one thing as far as the infrastructure, that’s a huge thing.

-And if you look back at the, at the concerns from the previous election where some people think that that all the votes weren’t counted or that there were incorrect votes or whatever, the crazy claims are, we know former Republican Vice President Mike Pence certified the election.
+So we know votes matter.
+We know that you know, to discriminate against certain groups because there’s supposedly some problem, to discriminate against the elderly, is just… it doesn’t even make any sense.
+And I believe the rule of law must be upheld.
+Voting is one of our main constitutional rights.
+It’s the right upon which our democracy was founded.
+And, if you look back at the concerns from the previous election where some people think that all the votes weren’t counted or that there were incorrect votes or whatever the crazy claims are, we know former Republican Vice President Mike Pence certified the election.
 We also know Republican Attorney General William Barr also said that there was no election fraud.
-So, again, it was a problem because as Ben Franklin said, when asked what form of, of government they had created, they said we have a Republic, if we can keep it.
+So, again, it wasn’t a problem.

+Because, as Ben Franklin said when asked what form of government they had created, they said “we have a Republic, if we can keep it.”
 And part of keeping it is making sure that each person has a right to vote and that it’s easy and accessible.
-And yeah, if, if there’s some big problem with election fraud, we have to look at it, but no election has been more, uh, deeply scrutinized than 2020, and they just didn’t find it.
+And yeah, if there’s some big problem with election fraud, we have to look at it.
+But no election has been more deeply scrutinized than 2020, and they just didn’t find it.

 So again, it’s a solution without a problem.